dongMLLab/lstm_solar_radiation_prediction/README.md

 ## Conclusion

+- Much better predicting performance results by scaling data on preprocessing steps.
-- Better predicting performance results with all features following evaluation stats(MSE, RMSE)
+- Better predicting performance results with all features and scaling following evaluation stats (MSE, RMSE)
-    - With all attributes: 0.012, 0.000
+    - Scaled With all attributes: 0.012, 0.000
-    - With correlated attributes: 0.016, 0.127
+    - Scaled With correlated attributes: 0.016, 0.127

 ### Visualized Graphs